kubevirt-ui/kube-gateway/deploy/README.md

 ## Before you start

-This folder include demo deploy files that happily use non specifiv RBAC roles, please do not use them on none dev/testing env.
+This folder include demo deploy files that happily use non specific RBAC roles, please do not use them on none dev/testing env.

 ## Deploy